Water and Sewer

 Governor Hogan issued an executive order on March 5, 2020 stating that Maryland utilities and service providers cannot terminate service or charge fees for late or untimely payments.
-In response to this order, we will not be turning your water service off due to non-payment or applying late fees to your first quarter 2020 bill.
-Additionally, we will not be mailing delinquent bills the week of May 9, 2020.
+In response to this order, we will not be turning your water service off due to non-payment or applying late fees while the order is in effect.

 Please be aware that you are still financially responsible for the water and sewer service provided to your residence or place of business prior to and during the state of emergency.
-If you elect to defer your first quarter 2020 utility payment, the balance will accrue and be due 30 days after the termination of the state of emergency and the Governor’s proclamation of the catastrophic health emergency is rescinded.
+If you elect to defer your utility payments while the Governor’s order is in effect, the balance will accrue and payment in full will be due 30 days after the termination of the state of emergency and the proclamation of the catastrophic health emergency is rescinded.

 During this challenging time, our customer service team is here to answer your questions and respond to your water and sewer needs.
 Our operations, infrastructure and maintenance teams will continue to provide service reliability.

 Stay well, stay distanced and know that we are here for you.